Question: I have a family radio heirloom that I need repaired?

 Question: How do I join the Alabama Historical Radio Society?

-Answer: You can complete the Membership Application, accessible from the first page of his website.
-The application can be sent to us by email or the USPS along with dues.
-You can pay dues by check or through Paypal Or you just just come to the Shop on Tuesday or Saturday between 8:30 AM & 12:00 noon for one of our informal gatherings.
+Answer: You can complete the Membership Application, accessible from the first page of this website.
+The application can be sent to us by email or the USPS along with $25.00 annual dues.
+You can pay dues by check or through Paypal Or you can just come to the Shop on Tuesday or Saturday between 8:30 AM & 12:00 noon for one of our informal gatherings.

 Question: I am looking for links to other other radio organizations, parts and services suppliers, Old Time Radio programs (OTR) & other links and directories.

 Answer: At the top of this page, click on Menu, then click on Radio Related Website & Link Directory.
 Here you will find links to many sites related to radio & broadcast history, radio related organizations & radio restoration.

 Question: I am repairing a radio and need the schematic diagram and other information about my radio?

 Answer: Come to the Shop on Tuesday or Saturday morning and one of our members can help you research you radio in our extensive electronics library.
 We have the Rider's and Sams Photofacts schematics for nearly every radio manufactured in the USA and some manufactured elsewhere.
 We also have books that will help determine the value of your radio and its history.
 We will be glad to photocopy any information you find.

 Question: I am interested in attending the annual Legends of Broadcast event?